AditiAgarwal17/expense_tracker/README.md

 ### Installation and Setup

-* Fork the repo and clone it.
+* Download or clone this repo by using the link below:
 ```
 git clone https://github.com/AditiAgarwal17/expense_tracker.git
 ```